 Saul, also known as Paul, was filled with the Holy Spirit, and he looked the sorcerer in the eye.
 Then he said, "You son of the devil, full of every sort of deceit and fraud, and enemy of all that is good!
 Will you never stop perverting the true ways of the Lord?"

-O God, we need your power, your strength, your guidance, your courage, and your love for the lost if we are doing to be able to reach the lost in our world.
-Please, pour out these blessings in abundance on us.
+O God, we need your power, your strength, your guidance, your courage, and your love for the lost if we are going to be able to reach the lost in our world.
+Please, pour out these blessings in abundance on us so we can be effective in serving and spreading your word.
 We ask this in Jesus' mighty name.
 Amen.

 Unstoppable! is a one-year devotional guide through the book of Acts.
 Each devotional consists of a scripture passage, a reflection and a prayer.
 The reflection opens up the day's scripture and shows how it challenges one to live for Jesus.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.